benwiggy/PDFsuite/Automator_Scripts/ReadMe.md

 This counts the number of pages in one or more PDF files passed to it.
 It provides a cumulative count for multiple file arguments.

 ### Encrypt PDF or add security (encrypt.py)
-This adds encryption and passwords to prvent unauthorized copying, printing, or opening.
+This adds encryption and passwords to prevent unauthorized copying, printing, or opening.

 ### Export Text to txt file (pdf2txt.py)
 This script outputs the entire readable text from a PDF file to a .txt file.
 The text file has the same name as the PDF, with the different file extension.
 If it already exists, an index number will be added to the filename.